 Today’s political challenge

-Disjointed political messages are the main handicap for the organisations because communication remains an under prioritised area within most of the organisations.
+At the core of problem is the damaging unprofessionalism, disjointed, incoherent and often mixed political messaging – a major handicap for the organisations; this is because communication remains an under prioritised area within most of the representative organisations.

-For our politics to grow we must tackle this elephant in the house.
-We have a communication crisis that needs to be dealt with urgently.
+For our politics to grow we must tackle this elephant in the house; first, we must acknowledge we have a communication crisis that needs our urgent attention.
 Our space is still filled with bizarre and conflicting political declarations supposedly from our organisations and oftentimes it is unclear whether the message we hear or read is personal opinion or party policy.

 Defining political communication